Tallwave/snowflake/README.md

 ## Contributions

+Medium's policy:
-You are free to use, change and build on this work to make it useful for your organisation.
+> You are free to use, change and build on this work to make it useful for your organisation.
 We will happily consider unencumbered code contributions to improve functionality, but as this is the actual tool we use within Medium, acceptance is likely to be intentional, and deliberate.
 Meaning, slow.
 As such, you may prefer to fork the codebase for your own needs.
 We will not accept any contributions that modify the text of the application (but, thank you in advance for pointing out any typos).

 ## Installation